 At its Investor Day held in December 2020, the Company provided financial guidance for 2021 AFFO in the range of \$500 million to \$550 million and 2021 adjusted EBITDA in the range of \$975 million to \$1,025 million (see Non-GAAP Financial Measures).
-Based on the actual results for the first half of 2021 and the Company's forecast for the back half of the year, the Company now expects AFFO and adjusted EBITDA for 2021 to be in the range of \$570 million to \$620 million for AFFO and \$1,090 million to \$1,140 million for adjusted EBITDA.
-The increased guidance ranges are driven most notably by the strength of the Alberta power market, inclusive of actual performance in the first half of 2021 and expectations for the back half of 2021.
-The updated guidance ranges consider the Company's existing Alberta portfolio position for the remainder of the year as well as strong forward pricing for our remaining Alberta generation.
-Additionally, the estimated impacts of the Genesee 2 outage that occurred subsequent to the close of the second quarter are included in the updated guidance ranges.
+At the time of release of the Company's second quarter results, based on the actual results for the first half of 2021 and the Company's forecast for the back half of the year, the Company adjusted its guidance for AFFO and adjusted EBITDA for 2021 to be in the range of \$570 million to \$620 million for AFFO and \$1,090 million to \$1,140 million for adjusted EBITDA.
+The increased guidance ranges were driven most notably by the strength of the Alberta power market, inclusive of actual performance in the first half of 2021 and expectations for the back half of 2021.
+The updated guidance ranges considered the Company's existing Alberta portfolio position for the remainder of the year as well as strong forward pricing for our remaining Alberta generation.
+Additionally, the estimated impacts of the Genesee 2 outage that occurred subsequent to the close of the second quarter were included in the updated guidance ranges.
+Based on results for the third quarter of 2021 and expectations for the final quarter of 2021, the Company expects full year results to be in line with the mid-point of the new guidance range for adjusted EBITDA and modestly above the mid-point of the new guidance range for AFFO.

-Priorities for the Company in 2021 include supporting our sustainability targets through the development of the Genesee Carbon Conversion Centre and the strategic development of natural gas and renewable assets.
-This includes advancement of the repowering of Genesee 1 and 2 and ongoing development of our wind and solar projects.
+Priorities for the Company in 2021 include supporting our sustainability targets through the development of the Genesee Carbon Conversion Centre, exploration of carbon capture, utilization and storage development opportunities and the strategic development of natural gas and renewable assets.
+This includes advancing the repowering of Genesee 1 and 2 and ongoing development of our wind and solar projects.